SEAME-pt/SEA-ME_Team6_2025-26/docs/TSF/tsf_implementation/items/expectations/EXPECT-L0-11.md

 ---
 id: EXPECT-L0-11
-header: "QT cluster UI **auto-start on boot** on display"
+header: "The Qt cluster UI shall **auto-start on boot** and display..."
 text: |
   The Qt cluster UI shall **auto-start on boot** and display fullscreen on the car’s built-in display.

 level: 1.1
 normative: true
 references: